 100 million stimulus checks start arriving today.
 Here's how to track yours.

-Major banks are scheduled to start delivering $1,400 stimulus checks on Wednesday, part of the IRS' effort to send 100 million checks over the next 10 days.
+Major banks began delivering $1,400 stimulus checks on Wednesday, part of the IRS' effort to send 100 million checks over the next 10 days.
 The timing of the checks has been an issue of concern to many people who are struggling with bills as the economy remains hobbled by the coronavirus pandemic.

-That doesn't mean that all eligible people will receive the payments on March 17, however, given that the IRS will be distributing the funds in tranches, or groups, of payments over the next few weeks.
-In a few cases, some people may also see delays, such as in the case of people who filed paper tax returns.
+That doesn't mean that all eligible people received their payments on March 17, however, given that the IRS will be distributing the funds in tranches, or groups, of payments over the next few weeks.
+In a few cases, some people may also see delays, such as could happen for people who filed paper tax returns.
 That's because the IRS is basing the payments on a person's most recent tax returns but remains backed up with processing paper forms due to the pandemic.

 One year after the pandemic shut down the U.S. economy, millions of people continue to experience hardship.
 About 38% of people said their household income remains impacted by the crisis, according to a new study from TransUnion, a financial services firm.
 That represents a significant decline from a year earlier, when about 6 in 10 people said their household income had taken a hit, but it continues to show the ongoing financial struggles facing many Americans, said Charlie Wise, head of global research and consulting at TransUnion.